Skip to main content

 --header 'X-API-KEY: <api-key>'

-The assetTaxonomy.* namespace resolves a user-facing query such as TSLA, NVDA, or AAVE to a canonical underlying, then returns issuer products, derivative markets, and explicit onchain token representations linked to that underlying.
+The assetTaxonomy.* namespace resolves a user-facing query such as TSLA, NVDA, or AAVE to a canonical asset, then returns products or issuances, derivative markets, and explicit onchain token representations linked to that asset.

 • Base endpoint: POST /v1/trpc